 During this summer term, Student Support Services continues to be available via email (access@lclark.edu) or by phone (503-768-7192).
 While they are not answering the phone directly, if you call and leave a message, they will call you back.
-You can also make an appointment on line via their website: access@lclark.edu/offices/student support services/).
+You can also make an appointment on line via their website: www.lclark.edu/offices/student_support_services/).
 Appointments will be conducted either by phone or Zoom.

-SPSY 510 Summer 2020 Course Schedule
+SPSY 510-Section 1 Summer 2021 Course Schedule